Pádraigín Haicéad (An tAth.)

 Commentary

 Michael Hartnett, Haicéad (Gallery 1993), Introduction: ‘The above paragraph is but a précis of a life full of rage and patriotism; of the life of a poet-priest capable of delicate conceits, of puns and tenderness, of savage poems inciting to war and carnage; of the life of a Gaelic poet who could lament in moving language the deaths of his adopted chieftains; of the life of a poet-priest who left no prayers of repentance and whose last verses brought curses down on his fellow clergymen.’
-Hartnett further expresses the hope that the reader ‘will not be led away from but towards the real Haicéad’.
+Hartnett goes on to express the hope that the reader ‘will not be led away from but towards the real Haicéad’.
 He worked directly from Máire ní Cheallacháin’s 1962 edn. of the poems, indicating that she provided him with a literal translation and oversaw the work for two years.

 [ top ]